Example Features

 Frequently Asked Questions

-How long have you been forecasting crop yields?
+How long has CropProphet been forecasting crop yields?

 CropProphet was developed in 2008/2009 and was first used in a beta test to predict U.S. corn and soybean yields in 2009.
 We consider 2010 as the first year of “operational” CropProphet forecasts but have improved the model each year since then.